 —Dr. Marc Ghislain, Program Leader, International Potato Center - CIP

-Late blight disease caused by Phytophthora infestans is one of the most destructive crop diseases globally, affecting more than 3 million hectares of cultivated potato and causing economic losses estimated at $6.7 billion per year in the developing world alone.
+Late blight disease caused by Phytophthora infestans is one of the most destructive crop diseases globally, affecting more than 3 million hectares of cultivated potato and causing economic losses estimated at $10 billion per year in the developing world alone.
 The potato produces nutritious food more quickly, on less land, and in harsher climates than any other major crop.
 It is therefore of major importance for smallholder and subsistence farmers in developing countries which produce over half of the world’s potatoes.
 However, control measure such as fungicides or resistant varieties may be unavailable or too expensive for smallholder and subsistence farmers.
 In Kenya and Uganda where over 1 million smallholder farmers grow potatoes, losses due to late blight can be up to 70% costing over $129 million per year in Uganda alone.
 Durable resistance can prevent these losses and help boost farmers’ food and economic security.

 Wild relatives of potato harbor genes that confer a high level of resistance to late blight.
 However, conventional breeding methods to introduce these genes into cultivated varieties have been on-going for more than 40 years, and varieties with single resistance genes can be overcome by P. infestans.
 Dr. Marc Ghislain and colleagues at the International Potato Center (CIP) have worked for several years with the support of CGIAR and USAID to introduce a “stack” of three resistance genes from wild potato relatives into farmer-preferred East African varieties.
 Following greenhouse tests that showed that these plants were highly resistant to late blight, Dr. Ghislain partnered with Dr. Andrew Kiggundu and colleagues at the National Agricultural Research Organization (NARO) in Uganda and the Kenyan Agriculture and Livestock Research Organization in Kenya to grow these potatoes under field conditions.
 Two seasons of trials have now shown that the resistance holds up well in the field in the absence of any fungicide applications.
 2Blades has added its support to the effort to help continue field trials and advance the work towards deployment of durable late blight resistance.